FREE SHIPPING ON ORDERS $99+

 To adequately prepare for the evening fireworks, getting your dog ready starts in advance.
 One strategy to help keep them calm is to help condition them to the sound of fireworks in the weeks and days leading up to the holiday.
-Playing fireworks around the house, loud enough to be heard but not loud enough to cause distress, is a good way of allowing them to ease into it.
+Playing fireworks videos around the house, loud enough to be heard but not loud enough to cause distress, is a good way of allowing them to ease into it.

 Some trainers take it a step further as well with counterconditioning by adding a treat to the practice.
 Over time, the dog is no longer afraid of the noise, and instead associates the negative of the fireworks with the positive of the treats and sees both as a positive.

-The best way to prepare is to exercise throughout the day, whether it be long walks, a rousing game of tug-o-war, or a playdate with a friend, can all tire your dog out.
-When night does roll around, they’ll be sleepy and calm, with little desire to go outside as well.
+When the day does finally arrive, it’s important to help prepare your dog for a stressful night.
+The best way to prepare is to exercise throughout the day, whether it be long walks, a round of fetch, or a playdate with a friend, can all tire your dog out.
+Getting worn out by the time sunset arrives means your dog will be less alert during the fireworks.

-Finally, in preparation, make sure your dog feels safe, including not being left alone.
-While we would love to take dogs with us to the lake or parties, adding an uncomfortable surrounding just takes them further out of their comfort zone and add to the panic.
 If your dog is one to get anxious around fireworks, they will want to be where they feel the safest, which is likely at home in a crate, under the bed, or wherever they prefer.
+If your dog recently stopped crating, this might be one of the rare occasions you bring out the crate for comfort and security.

 If you are leaving the house, it would be wise to also consider somebody staying behind or asking a close friend the dog is familiar with to pet sit for a couple of hours.
 Anything to make them feel like they’re not in danger, including a friendly face that they trust and love.